Do you want to create invoices for clients in WordPress?

 You can upload your logo, change the due date, and add more information about your business.
 Simply click on any of the invoice areas to make edits.

 Next, you can add your itemized line items.
-For each item, you can add a name, description, set the rate, and quantity.
+For each item, you can add a name and description, set the rate, and choose the quantity.

 Click the ‘Add a Line’ button to add multiple line items to your invoice.
 The pricing totals will automatically update.

-Once you’re done customizing your invoice, click the ‘Accept Online Payments’ option.
+Once you are done customizing your invoice, click the ‘Accept Online Payments’ option.

 This lets you easily add Stripe payments to your invoice.
-Stripe is one of the top payment processors in the world that makes it easy to create a merchant account.
+Stripe is one of the top payment processors in the world and makes it easy to create a merchant account.

 Then, you need to click the ‘Connect’ button.